AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 A primary misconception is that AI is simply an automated answer engine.
 This view assumes the technology exists only to retrieve facts.
 In reality, AI is a cognitive mirror that reflects the user's clarity of thought.
 Treating it solely as a source of facts leads directly to cognitive offloading and superficial learning.
 Teachers must reframe the tool as a conversational partner that requires careful direction and constant monitoring.

 Schools wrongly focus on preventing cheating.
-Overemphasising plagiarism detection ignores crucial teaching integration.
+Overemphasising plagiarism detection ignores important teaching integration.
 Detection tools are unreliable; they can flag original work.
 Banning tools isn't the answer; change assessments instead.
-Assess process, logs, or learner critiques of AI, as suggested by researchers (Smith, 2023; Jones, 2024).
+Assess the process, the prompt and chat logs, or learner critiques of AI output, in line with the wider case for assessing learning processes rather than just final products (Sadler, 1989).

 Prompt engineering needs more than just typing.
 Good prompts require subject knowledge.
 Learners must predict AI understanding and set constraints (Brown et al., 2020).
-The learner’s subject vocabulary also matters.
-Learners struggle with prompts about unfamiliar topics (Smith, 2021; Jones, 2022).
+The learner’s subject vocabulary also matters, and learners predictably struggle to write good prompts on topics they have not yet studied, because they lack the schema needed to interrogate the AI output (Willingham, 2009).

 AI gives fast text, but it lacks teaching insight (Holmes et al., 2023).
 Teachers build strong learner relationships, not machines (Luckin et al., 2016).
 Guide learners to use AI, correcting its errors (O'Neil, 2016; Holmes et al., 2023).

 Consider, for instance, learners using AI for geography work.
 Instead of punishing them, change the task.
 Now, learners use AI to create counterarguments (Holmes, 2024).
-Learners must write essays, addressing and refuting these AI points (Smith & Jones, 2023).
-Assess the essays and AI argument refutation skills (Brown, 2022).
+Learners must write essays, addressing and refuting these AI points.
+Assess the essays and AI argument refutation skills.

 Worked Examples by Subject